 Does it make sense to search for lawyers by gender?

 No. You are wasting your time if you are doing a search in any of the following ways: “divorce lawyers for fathers”, “divorce lawyers for mothers”, “divorce lawyers for women” or “divorce lawyers for men”.
 What you need is a divorce lawyer that is right for you.
-See if that is Kiriak law lawyer by requesting your free introductory consultation today.
+Talk to a Kiriak Law lawyer by requesting an initial introductory consultation today.